cvalenzuela/sequential-stories/README.md

 # Versions

 The file `server_im2txt` runs the im2txt model on every request from to the `/upload` route and returns a string with a sentence for the story.
+The app loads an image to the `/upload` folder.

 The file `server_lstm` runs a classification model in keras and then a LSTM network trained on the 25 most download books from the Gutenberg Project.
 This was the first approach to the app and it's still a WIP.